-- K combinator const :: a -> (b -> a) -- S combinator ap :: (a -> (b -> c)) -> ((a -> b) -> (a -> c))

 prop_triple n = (3*n ==) <$> do acc <- foo n replicateM_ n $ acc 2 acc 0

-Also, the type of the reference is important.
-For a concurrent program we might want Control.Concurrent.MVar instead of an IORef.
+Also, for a concurrent program we might want Control.Concurrent.MVar instead of an IORef.
 The problem description fails to mention whether the generated accumulators should be thread-safe, but judging from the example solutions, it seems we may assume a single-threaded program.
 Swapping IORef for MVar is easy in Haskell; I suspect supporting concurrency in other languages may be tougher.

 We now turn the tables and illustrate the power of Haskell with a problem: prove the reflexivity of implication using only the THEN-1 and THEN-2 axioms.
 Above, we saw a solution in Haskell: